-If you plan to fly or take a road trip with your baby, you’d better buckle up, gather your strength and get prepared for the long ride ahead.
-Though you can’t control everything that happens at the airport, in-flight, or during the car ride, there are a few things you can do to make the travel day more relaxed and more comfortable for you, your baby, and everyone else around you.
-Traveling with kids is difficult; here are 10 tips you can use for a successful travel experience!
+If you plan to fly or take a road trip with your baby, you’d better buckle up, gather your strength, and get prepared for the long ride ahead.
+Though you can’t control everything that happens at the airport, or in-flight, there are a few things you can do to make the travel day more relaxed.

 1. Make a Checklist

-- Two or three receiving blankets – They are great for naps, for keeping your child warm, as a nursing cover-up, and for keeping your clothes shielded from spit-ups.
-They are also great for using as a ground cover in case of diaper changes on the floor or in bathroom where no changing station is available.
+- Two or three blankets – They are great for naps.
+They’re also great for keeping your child warm, as a nursing cover-up, and for keeping your clothes shielded from spit-ups.

-- Breast pump, feeding bottles, and nursing Pad.
-Also make sure your breast pump is 220v compatible in case if you are traveling to Asia, Europe, etc.
+- Breast pump – Make sure your breast pump is 220v compatible in case you are traveling to Asia, Europe, etc.

 - A baby carrier or a sling